TUM-Aries-Lab/adaptive-oscillators/README.md

-# IIT Rehab Collaboration
-This project is a collaboration with IIT.
-Our team was tasked with integrating our controller into their software for their exo-suit.
+# Adaptive Oscillator
+Os can be described as a mathematical tool able to synchronize with a rhythmic and periodic signal by continuously estimating its fundamental features (i.e. frequency, amplitude, phase, and offset).
+For their properties, AOs found applications in gait pattern estimation strategies, where they are used to mimic the dynamics of the neuromechanical oscillators in charge of the rhythmical human locomotion.
+In addition, as gait periodicity can be captured by sensors recording joint kinematics, their application does not require a complex sensory network.

 ## Install
-To install the library run: `pip install iit-rehab`
+To install the library run: `pip install adaptive-oscillator`

 ## Development
 0. Install [Poetry](https://python-poetry.org/docs/#installing-with-the-official-installer)